barryclark/jekyll-now/index.md

 ### Location

-We are located on the 5th floor of Life Sceinces Building (Room 531) at [Stony Brook University, New York](http://www.stonybrook.edu/sb/directions.shtml).
+We are located on the 5th floor of Life Sciences Building (Room 531) at [Stony Brook University, New York](http://www.stonybrook.edu/sb/directions.shtml).

 ### Contact us